bareos/bareos/docs/manuals/en/new_main_reference/source/chapter31/ndmp.rst

 NDMP Fileset limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:index:`NDMP: A NDMP fileset should only contain a single File directive and Meta options. <triple: Limitation; NDMP; A NDMP fileset should only contain a single File directive and Meta options>`
+.. limitation:: NDMP: A NDMP fileset should only contain a single File directive and Meta options.

    Using multiple :config:option:`dir/fileset/Include`\  :strong:`File` directives should be avoided.
    The |bareosDir| would try to handle them by running multiple NDMP jobs in a single Bareos job.
    Even if this is working fine during backup, restore jobs will cause trouble.